EternityForest/KaithemAutomation/kaithem/src/docs/faq.md

 'http-port' and 'http-thread-pool' options to change the number of threads assigned and the port used for unsecure access.

+We also assume anything on localhost is a secure connection equivalent to HTTPS.
+Don't build some bizzare proxy setup that breaks that assumption.

 ### How can I change the port in which kaithem serves?

 Kaithem normally serves on two different ports, one for HTTP(plaintext)